antoniopangallo/tablefy/README.md

 # Tablefy
 Tablefy is a plug-in for Bootstrap framework, that permit to manage data pagination into a table, the addition, removal and editing a row, the instant search and the columns ordering.
+You can see Tablefy in action at [http://antoniopangallo.github.io/tablefy](http://antoniopangallo.github.io/tablefy) inline link.

 #### Create a Tablefy
 ```javascript
 var table= new Tablefy( HTMLElement || DOMidProperty[, opt ]);